-A SPEECHLESS CONVERSATION
+A CONVERSATION THAT TRANSCENDS LANGUAGE

 Since our very first pop-up dinner in February 2017, New Arrival Supper Club has offered hundreds of guests the opportunity to bond with and learn from their resettling neighbors over the universal language of food.

 Miry Whitehill never set out to start a nonprofit organization .
 Or a monthly supper club featuring Middle Eastern cuisine, hosted by immigrant families—which is how most people find out about the organization, Miry’s List.
 The Los Angeles-based former marketing exec and stay-at-home mom got pulled into this whole thing a year and a half ago, when a friend called.